 While some guests will buy items through your wedding registry, others may prefer to bring a check on the big day.
 Set up a card contribution box at the front desk to accept monetary payments in person.
 This cash gift concept, often known as a wishing well, is an excellent method to keep track of all the monetary donations made on your wedding day.
 Additionally, having a central location to collect cards and financial presents will make drafting thank-you notes a lot easier.

 Now you’ve learned how to ask for money instead of gifts for your wedding, are you ready to plan your dream “I Do”?
+Or need inspiration on some of the best father’s day gifts out there?
 Follow the button below to learn more about Destify’s streamlined destination wedding planning process: